A low sodium level has many causes, including consumption of too many fluids, kidney failure, heart failure, cirrhosis, and use of diuretics.

 Diagnosis of Hyponatremia

 Measurement of sodium level in the blood

 Hyponatremia is diagnosed by measuring the sodium level in blood.
 Determining the cause is more complex.
-Doctors consider the person’s circumstances, including other disorders present and drugs taken.
+Doctors consider the person’s circumstances, including other disorders present and medications or illicit drugs taken.
 Blood and urine tests are done to evaluate the amount of fluid in the body, the concentration of blood, and content of urine.